 Once you have done that, you can see your OneDrive account on the application interface.
 Click on the toggle button beside it to autostart OneDrive mounting after restart.

 Overall, OneDriver is a nice free utility for accessing OneDrive on Linux.
-It may not provide the complete sync facility like the premium Insync service but it works fine for limited needs.
+It may not provide the complete sync facility like the but it works fine for limited needs.

 If you use this nifty tool, do share your experience with it.
 If you like project, maybe give it a star on GitHub.